 Keefe cares about those issues globally, and locally.

 Pax does its corporate giving with the Pax World Management Charitable Fund at the New Hampshire Charitable Foundation.

 Before Pax opened the donor-advised fund in 2014, Keefe and his assistant had been fielding the calls requesting charitable donations themselves, sorting them and spending time to research, prioritize and make decisions.

 “I have a day job,” he laughs.
 And then, more seriously: “I was doing our charitable work, but…I just don’t have the time.
 I’m not in a position to do all the due diligence.”
 He wanted his firm’s philanthropy done as thoughtfully as possible, and to maximum effect.
-(Pax World also manages the Foundation’s socially-screened investment fund.)
+(Pax World also manages the Foundation’s sustainable pool, formerly called socially-screened investment fund.)

 “Philanthropic money is money that needs to be wisely invested,” Keefe said.
 “This is absolutely the best way for us to do our philanthropy, because the Charitable Foundation brings so many resources to the table in terms of knowledge and due diligence and strategic ideas such that our philanthropic giving is much better.
 And I get to stay involved, which I like.
 For a firm our size, it’s just a great way to do our giving.”

 An employee committee which is open to anyone in the company and is comprised of everyone from administrative assistants to senior management, advises the fund and makes recommendations for grants.
 The Foundation’s Portsmouth-based team helps sort through requests, brings funding opportunities to the table and works with the Pax committee to maximize its charitable impact.
 Keefe said that, now, the company’s philanthropy feels aligned with a larger set of strategic priorities important to the state – making it “part of New Hampshire’s social capital.”